 - My family started and maintains a community garden that we have quarterly work days for.
 During these workdays we maintain the garden but also look for opportunities to minister to the wide variety of lifestyles and worldviews that come

 - We hosted an Easter potluck for the neighbors in our hallway.
 We continued pursuing one of the couples who came to the potluck, including a meal where we engaged them specifically about the gospel and had an awesome conversation about theology and religion.
 Even just that one pair of neighbors made a huge difference in my confidence to engage neighbors

-Don't forget: You can find 3 times the ideas at "98 Ways to Serve in Your Neighborhood."
+Don't forget: You can find more ideas at "60 Ideas for Serving in Your Neighborhood."
 Enjoy serving!